Giants of Industry

 The Top Computer Engineering Companies

 Or take Amazon.
 Reports regularly come out in the news detailing the poor conditions of those working in the factories.
-As workers on low-wage jobs fight for the right to humane working conditions, it may be worth asking yourself whether being complicit is worth it, especially considering the highly-publicised accounts of tax avoidance that have plagued the company for several years now.
+As workers on low-wage jobs fight for humane working conditions, it may be worth asking yourself whether being complicit is worth it, especially considering the highly-publicised accounts of tax avoidance that have plagued the company for several years now.

 Saying all that, finding a person who doesn't use Facebook, and doesn't buy anything from Amazon, and doesn't have an iPhone (or at least didn't in the past before they started promising you Android is better) is a tough feat.
 This makes the moral grounds murky at best.

-Returning to the point, which are the top 5 computer and tech companies to work for if you're in computer engineering, and why should you aspire to work there?
+So, returning to the point, which are the top 5 computer and tech companies to work for if you're in computer engineering, and why should you aspire to work there?
 This article briefly lays out the attractions at each one of the big five tech companies.

 Working at Google is a dream come true for many computer science graduates.
 A survey by the Business Insider indicated over 52% of participants indicated the desire to work at Google.
 Google is one of the highest-paying employers in the tech space, but that’s just one factor that makes them a great employer.
 The relaxed atmosphere at work, healthcare and wellness services, flexible working, and retirement savings all contribute to making Googlers feel welcome at work.